Expenses Charged by Underwriters in Negotiated Sales

 Commonly accepted underwriters expenses:

 - reasonable travel costs incurred as part of the transaction.
-Issuers may want to establish guidelines regarding travel reimbursement practices including but not limited to mode of travel, airfare, hotels and meals.
+Issuers may want to review Federal Pier Diem rates and establish guidelines regarding travel reimbursement practices including but not limited to mode of travel, airfare, hotels, and meals.

 - external data service fees for transmitting information on interest rates, takedowns, and priority of orders;